-It takes a bit of time to make, but each step is quite simple.
+Making a Lasagne takes a bit of time, but each step is quite simple.
 The Bolognese is simple, it cooks slowly for 2 hours, and can be made earlier in the day, no need to wait for the last minute.
-You could probably make it the day before, just reheat when needed.
+You could even make it the day before, just reheat when needed.
 The cheese sauce is super simple, and should be made close to when it is needed.

-Recently I have assembled one and froze it just before the baking step, will let you know if this is a good thing to do.
-It was, just put in the refrigerator overnight to start defrosting, then take it out of the fridge at least 4-6 hours on the day of cooking to defrost.
+Recently I started freezing this lasagne, just before the baking step, so dinner is ready on those days when you are too busy to cook.
+To cook one I froze, I just put in the refrigerator overnight to start defrosting, then take it out of the fridge at least 4-6 hours on the day of cooking to defrost.
 You can place it back in the fridge until you need to bake it, if it defrosts quickly.
-(It worked perfectly, by the way)

 Leftovers can be frozen, just thaw them in the refrigerator overnight before reheating.
 My kids have discovered thermoses this year and now take the lasagne to school in a thermos.
 I just heat it in the morning and they love it at school for lunch.

 This is one of those rustic dishes that can feed a lot of people and is great now with the cooler weather approaching.

 Try making a lasgane, it is so much better than store bought and is really quite easy to make.